Green Hotels & Lodging in Lake Placid

 Eco Properties in the Adirondacks

 The protection of our natural resources benefits both residents and visitors.
 Now, three of the highest rated eco-sustainable properties in the country can be found here in the Adirondack Park!
-Gauthier's Saranac Lake Inn, Golden Arrow Lakeside Resort, Hohmeyer's Lodge on Lake Clear each have been awarded Audubon's highest rating - Platinum (formerly 5 leaf).
+Gauthier's Saranac Lake Inn, Golden Arrow Lakeside Resort in Lake Placid, and Hohmeyer's Lodge on Lake Clear each have been awarded Audubon's highest rating - Platinum (formerly 5 leaf).

 Audubon International offers a rigorous third party certification program for lodging in the United States and Canada.
 The program works with lodging facilities to ensure that they are using best practices when it comes to environmental issues realted to running their establishment.

-Visitors who want to continue to lessen their impact on the environment while traveling can rest assured with the lodging found below.
+Visitors who want to continue to lessen their impact on the environment while traveling can rest assured they are doing their part when visiting the lodging found below.